-Sparked by a global pandemic, “job security” has been a buzzword for more than a year.
-However many Iowa employers are finding talent scarcity is creating concerns in the Iowa employment sphere.
+“Job security” continues to be a buzzword among businesses across the nation with many Iowa employers finding that talent scarcity is creating concern in the state's employment sphere.
 In a recent survey conducted by Bank Iowa, nearly 50 percent of business leaders responded that finding the right talent to hire is the biggest challenge they face today.

-Many employers have anecdotally reported a large decrease in applicants over the past year, some citing as much as an 80 percent reduction.
-Todd McDonald, owner of ATW Training Solutions and New Horizons Computer Learning Center in Urbandale, IA, said that while applicant numbers have been have remained steady for his companies, applicant’s qualifications don’t always align as well as they used to, making it a challenge to find the right individual for the job.
+Job applicant totals remain a concern for many businesses.
+Todd McDonald, owner of ATW Training Solutions and New Horizons Computer Learning Center in Urbandale, IA, said that while applicant numbers have remained steady for his companies, applicant’s qualifications don’t always align as well as they used to, making it a challenge to find the right individual for the job.

 “Potential candidates have been reluctant to apply, and that could be for several reasons.
 Unemployment benefits, safety concerns and reconsidering the importance of certain work experiences could all be factors,” McDonald said.

 Elite Eyecare in West Des Moines has found patience to be one of the only practices to overcome their recent hiring struggles, which include limited applicants and no-shows for interviews.

 “When we settle, we find immediate help.
 But not the right talent,” Amanda Carr, Practice Director for Elite Eyecare, said.
 “Finding the right fit takes time and experience.”

 Some studies claim that unemployment payments are actually crippling employer’s ability to find workers.
 According to AgWeb, the current labor ‘shortage’ is more of a perception than a true labor shortage.